 - What is the most important information I should know about chlorpropamide (Diabinese)?

-- What should I discuss with my doctor before taking chlorpropamide (Diabinese)?
+- What should I discuss with my healthcare provider before taking chlorpropamide (Diabinese)?

 - How should I take chlorpropamide (Diabinese)?

 - What happens if I miss a dose (Diabinese)?